 Boarding is the key to our continued success.
 The School has a culture that stimulates and inspires throughout the day, seven days a week, empowering girls to achieve their very best, academically and socially.
 In our happy and close community, each girl is known, and cherished, as an individual.

 Set in 170 acres of magnificent, conservation-listed grounds and woodland, the site is an oasis of calm.
-Modern, state-of-the-art facilities include the Sports Centre, with a 25-metre indoor pool, the Performing Arts Centre with theatre and recital hall, a Courtyard Café, dance and fitness studios, and extensive sports pitches.
+Modern, state-of-the-art facilities include the Sports Centre, with a 25-metre indoor pool, the Performing Arts Centre, a theatre and recital hall, the Courtyard Café, dance and fitness studios, and extensive sports pitches and a new Astro.
 In September 2017 the School opened two new boarding houses as part of a major refurbishment project across the School site.

 Wycombe Abbey is easily accessible with excellent transport links.
 It is about 35 miles west of London and 30 miles east of Oxford.
 It is a 30-minute journey from Heathrow Airport and a 90-minute journey from Gatwick Airport by road.